RagnarB83/ash-documentation/docs/Geometry-optimization.rst

      - Dictionary that specifies bond, angle or dihedral constraints.
 See Constraints section for syntax.
    * - ``constrainvalue``
      - Boolean
-     - Fale
+     - False
-     - Whether the value of the constraint is specified in the constraint specification or not (constraints dict above).
+     - | Whether the value of the constraint is specified in the constraint
+       | specification or not (constraints dict above).
    * - ``constraintsinputfile``
      - string
      - None
-     - Alternative to the constraints dictionary.
+     - | Alternative to the constraints dictionary.
 The file name of a constraints input file.
-See Constraints section for syntax.
+       | See Constraints section for syntax.
    * - ``convergence_setting``
      - string
      - None.
-     - Specifies the type of convergence criteria.
-Options: 'ORCA', 'Chemshell', 'ORCA_TIGHT', 'GAU', 'GAU_TIGHT', 'GAU_VERYTIGHT', 'SuperLoose'.
+     - | Specifies the type of convergence criteria.
+Options: 'ORCA', 'Chemshell', 'ORCA_TIGHT', 'GAU',
+       | 'GAU_TIGHT', 'GAU_VERYTIGHT', 'SuperLoose'.
 See Convergence section for details.
    * - ``conv_criteria``
      - Dict
      - None